discord-tickets/docs/docs/self-hosting/installation/docker.md

 Before you start, you need to make sure your system meets [the requirements](../index.md#requirements).

-Unless you already have a database and reverse proxy set up, using the provided [`docker-compose.yml`](https://dl.discordtickets.app/bot/docker-compose.yml) file is recommended over pure Docker.
+Unless you know what you're doing and already have a database and reverse proxy set up, using the provided [`docker-compose.yml`](https://dl.discordtickets.app/bot/docker-compose.yml) file is recommended over [pure Docker](#pure-docker).

 ## Docker Compose

-The default docker-compose file contains two services:
+The default configuration contains two services:

 - Discord Tickets
 - MySQL